mtulun/thepodwatch/README.md

 # thepodwatch
-Monitors the pods and sends us an e-mail.
+Monitors the pods and sends e-mail.

 ## The Pod Watch